 It is common to use Ethernet transport over all media in the fixed network as it offers low-cost interfaces and simplifies network integration.
 Ethernet is the primary network protocol also in data centers for server-to-server communications.
-The Data Center Bridging (DCB) Task Group in IEEE 802.1 has developed a set of standards with the objective of creating a converged datacenter network infrastructure using Ethernet as the unified fabric.
-Due to its widespread use, Ethernet is a cost-effective technology.
+The Data Center Bridging (DCB) Task Group

 Hence, Ethernet is seen as the common technology for integrating heterogeneous technologies in the access, metro and core domains.
-Note also that the Metro Ethernet Forum (MEF) defined a number of additional profiles which enable the infrastructure operator to define different virtual network topologies (such as ring, bus and tree) in parallel to each other in the same physical infrastructure.
+Note also that the Metro Ethernet Forum (MEF) defined a number of profiles (E-line: e.g. for fronthaul to small cells, E-tree: e.g. for fixed-mobile traffic aggregation in the access domain, E-LAN: e.g. for MP2MP connectivity between COs and the regional cloud in the metro domain) which enable the infrastructure operator to define different virtual network topologies in parallel to each other in the same physical infrastructure.
 Using Ethernet as the common transport platform implies the use of Ethernet in the fronthaul as well.

 Towards the metro and core network domains, WDM is additionally used for network integration.
 DWDM also allows different virtual network topologies (such as ring, bus and tree) on the same optical fiber infrastructure.
-While WDM is less flexible than Ethernet due to the time needed to reconfigure ROADMs and WSSs, this might be overcome by (1) using combined electro-optical solutions offering more flexibility such as the TSON described above and (2) placing an Ethernet switch or router also into the metro domain.
+While WDM is less flexible than Ethernet due to the time needed to reconfigure ROADMs and WSSs, this might be overcome by (1) using combined electrooptical solutions offering more flexibility such as the TSON described above and (2) placing an Ethernet switch or router also into the metro domain.